losteph/MyNotes/README.md

 # My Notes
-All my university note in one place.
-I'm a Master's student in Cyber-Physical Systems at Politecnico di Bari.
+Here you will find all my transcribed notes from the Master's Degree in Cyber-Physical Systems at Politecnico di Bari.

 ---
 ### ⚠️ Disclaimer
 I do NOT own most of the Figure used in my classes transcribed notes.
 I make all my work available for free (I don't make profit by using these pictures).
-These books will be helpful for everyone following the same course.
-I don't know the sources, I just followed the lessons and put every picture of the class slides.
-These files are mostly in Italian.
+These books could be helpful for everyone following the same courses.
+I don't know most of the sources, I just followed the lessons and put in my files some picture of the class slides.
+These files that I made are mostly in Italian.

 ---
 ## ⚖️ Licenza